EOSIO/EEPs/EEPS/eep-1.md

 ## EEP Roles & Responsibilities

-Parties involved in the process are you (the champion or EEP author), the EEP editors, and the EEP reviewers.
+Parties involved in the process are the champion or EEP author, the EEP editors, and the EEP reviewers.

 ### Role of an EEP champion or author